basnijholt/addon-otmonitor/otmonitor/DOCS.md

 1. Fill in the required configuration.
 2. Start the add-on.
 3. Grab a coffee and wait a couple of minutes.
-4. Check the add-on log output to see if the addon was started succesfully.
+4. Check the add-on log output to see if the addon was started successfully.

 ## Configuration